Course Outline

 Description

 This practical course will assist you in developing the skills required for designing, producing and evaluating menus for diverse population groups.
-Provided as an intensive, you will take part in a combination of classroom activities and kitchen workshops.
+In this course, you will take part in a combination of classroom activities and kitchen workshops.
 You will learn how to design, prepare and evaluate an appropriate menu and modify recipes for special dietary requirements, and be given an introduction to basic cookery skills which will enable you to cook and prepare foods that have high sensory appeal.

 How will this course be delivered?